Happy together: Orphaned turtles and kids who set them free

 STONE HARBOR, N.J.
 (AP) — The circle of life was on vivid display Wednesday at the Jersey Shore in a way that even the youngest children could understand.

-Seventeen young turtles that had been raised from eggs retrieved from the smashed bodies of mothers that had been killed on roads were released back into the wild by a class of kindergartners.
+Seventeen young turtles that had been raised from eggs retrieved from the smashed bodies of mothers killed on roads were released back into the wild by a class of kindergartners.

 It was part of a program that has saved thousands of turtles and returned them to the wild over the past 25 years.
 The turtles were either raised from the eggs of their dead mothers or were themselves rescued from roads, storm drains or other dangerous places over the years.